NajiNut/aether/docs/EVIDENCE.md

   >Figure 6: Immutable Forensic Record.
 Evidence of 'Privacy by Design' in the persistence layer.
 Note that the user_prompt is stored using <ENTITY> tags, while the risk_level and pii_detected metadata are preserved for security auditing without violating data minimization principles.

 This demonstrates **traceability without excessive data retention**.

+> This artifact is intentionally reused from Section 4.3 to demonstrate that a single redacted audit record serves both enforcement validation and long-term forensic analysis.

 ---